Roland Bainton: Life

 Bainton was born in Ilkeston, Derbyshire, England, and came to the United States in 1902.
 He received an AB degree from Whitman College, and BD and PhD. degrees from Yale University.
 He also received a number of honorary degrees including a DD from Meadville Theological Seminary and from Oberlin College, Dr. Theologiae from the University of Marburg, Germany, and LittD from Gettysburg College.
 A specialist in Reformation history, Bainton was for 42 years Titus Street Professor of ecclesiastical history at Yale Divinity School, and he continued his writing well into his 20 years of retirement.

 Bainton's father was a pacifist, and he himself married a Quaker.
-Graduating from seminary just as World War I began, he affiliated with the Society of Friends' unit of the American Red Cross.
-Although he was ordained as a Congregationist minister, he never served as the pastor of a congregation.
+Graduating from seminary just as World War I began, he was a pacifist and became a conscientious objector.
+He affiliated with the Society of Friends' unit of the American Red Cross.
+Although he was ordained as a Congregationalist minister, he never served as the pastor of a congregation.

 Bainton wore his scholarship lightly and had a lively, readable style.
 His most popular books were Here I Stand: A Life of Martin Luther (1950), which sold more than a million copies, and The Reformation of the Sixteenth Century (1952), both of which were widely used as textbooks.
 In all, he was the author of more than 30 books on Christianity.
 Many of Bainton's books are illustrated with examples taken from his collection of medieval and Renaissance drawings, woodcuts, and engravings.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1954.

 A collection of essays in honor of Roland Bainton was published in 1962.